cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

     session.run("pytype", *args)
 ```

-This session runs in Python 3.7 only, because Python 3.8 is [not yet
+The session runs in Python 3.7 only, because Python 3.8 is [not yet
 supported](https://github.com/google/pytype/issues/440) in pytype.

-Some third-party packages are distributed without type annotations, resulting in
+Like mypy, pytype reports import errors for third-party packages without type
-import errors reported by pytype.
-You could add a `# pytype:
-disable=import-error` comment to the `import` statements of offending packages,
+annotations.
+You could add a `# pytype: disable=import-error` comment to imports
-but this can get pretty repetitive.
-Instead, create the `pytype.cfg`
+of offending packages, but this can get pretty repetitive.
+Instead, create the
-configuration file and disable import errors globally:
+`pytype.cfg` configuration file and disable import errors globally:

 ```ini
 # pytype.cfg